Nobel Prize winner Malala visits Pakistan hometown where she was shot

 "There are extraordinary security arrangements," the relative added.

 Security was visibly increased in Mingora on Friday.
-The Pakistani Taliban had warned that it would target Yousufzai again if they got the chance.
+The Pakistani Taliban had warned that it would target Malala again if they got the chance.

 She had asked authorities to allow her to go to Mingora and to Shangla village, where a school has been built with aid from her Malala Fund.